Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma: Discussion

-\begin{quote} I think the problems and puzzles we are dealing with here will be cleared up, and ... our descendants will look back on us with the same kind of superiority as we now are tempted to feel when we look at people in the late nineteenth century who worried about the aether.
+It is true that we have not provided a constructive resolution of the mystery of quantum entanglement any more than Einstein did for the mysteries of time dilation and length contraction, but our principle resolution is certainly not without value, as even Lorentz acknowledged about SR. At very least, our principle resolution of the mystery of quantum entanglement adds a new option to the pedagogical arsenal of the physics educator interested in resolving the trilemma associated with that mystery.
+And, there is no reason to believe that a constructive counterpart is anywhere on the horizon.
+The famous Einstein, Podolsky, and Rosen paper\cite{EPRpaper} introducing the mystery of quantum entanglement was published in 1935, yet we still have no (consensus) constructive account of quantum entanglement.
+Therefore, as with SR, physics educators should consider the possibility that quantum entanglement will ultimately yield to principle explanation.
+After all, we now know that our time-honored relativity principle is precisely the principle that resolves the mystery of\cite{spooky} ``spooky actions at a distance.''
+As Bell himself said\cite[p.
+85]{bell1997} in 1990: \begin{quote} I think the problems and puzzles we are dealing with here will be cleared up, and ... our descendants will look back on us with the same kind of superiority as we now are tempted to feel when we look at people in the late nineteenth century who worried about the aether.
 And Michelson-Morley ..., the puzzles seemed insoluble to them.
 And came Einstein in nineteen five, and now every schoolboy learns it and feels ... superior to those old guys.
 Now, it's my feeling that all this action at a distance and no action at a distance business will go the same way.
 But someone will come up with the answer, with a reasonable way of looking at these things.
 If we are lucky it will be to some big new development like the theory of relativity. \end{quote} All of this is consistent with calls for a principle account of QM in general\cite{smolin2019,fuchs1,chiribella1,hardy2016,dakic,mullergroup}.
 Koberinski \& M\"{u}ller write \cite{koberinski2018},``By reconstructing the formalism of quantum theory in terms of operational constraints, one can cast quantum theory as a \textit{principle theory}, and thereby gain explanatory power regarding structural features of a quantum world.''